lbechberger/LearningPsychologicalSpaces/README.md

 ### 1.2 The Shapes study

 Our second study focuses on a single conceptual domain, namely the domain of shapes.
 The approach taken in this study is an extension of our work on the NOUN data set.
-So far, we only consider the extraction and analysis of similarity spaces.
-The machine learning part is left for future work and will be filled in eventually.
+It contains both the extraction and analysis of similarity spaces as well as learning a mapping from images into these similarity spaces with convolutional neural networks.

 The script `code/shell_scripts/pipeline_Shapes.py` automatically executes all scripts necessary to reproduce our results.
-It requires one argument which can either be `mds` (in order to reproduce the results from our forthcoming paper analyzing the similarity spaces only) or `dissertation` (in order to reproduce a more comprehensive set of results presented in the dissertation).
+It requires one argument which can either be `mds` (in order to reproduce the results from our forthcoming paper analyzing the similarity spaces only), `ml` (in order to reproduce our machine learning results) or `dissertation` (in order to reproduce a more comprehensive set of results presented in the dissertation).
 The script then sets up some shell variables accordingly and calls the following shell scripts which make up the processing steps in our setup:
 - `code/shell_scripts/Shapes/data_analysis.sh`: Preprocesses the input data about conceptual and visual similarity and about three psychological features.
 Also does some simple analyses of the data set and produces some helpful visualizations.
 - `code/shell_scripts/Shapes/space_analysis.sh`: Extracts similarity spaces from the data set and analyzes them with respect to three criteria: Do the distances accurately reflect dissimilarities (compares the MDS spaces to the pixel baseline, the ANN baseline, and a baseline using the psychological features)?
 Are conceptual regions well-formed (i.e., non-overlapping, small, and convex)?
 Can the psychological features be identified as directions in the similarity spaces?
+- `code/shell_scripts/Shapes/ml_setup.sh`: Creates a machine learning data set by appyling data augmentation to the line drawings as well as the Sketchy and TU Berlin data sets of sketches, by preparing the target vectors in the similarity space, and by extracting ANN-based features.
+The resulting data set is stored in multiple files in `data/Shapes/ml/dataset/`.
+- `code/shell_scripts/Shapes/experiment_1.sh`: Investigate mapping performance of a transfer learning task (linear and lasso regression) on top of the pre-trained photo-based inception-v3 network.
+- `code/shell_scripts/Shapes/experiment_2.sh`: Train the modified Sketch-a-Net architecture on the classification task and try to find promising hyperparameter settings through a grid search.
+- `code/shell_scripts/Shapes/experiment_3.sh`: Transfer learning (linear and lasso regression) on top of the network configurations from experiment 2.
+- `code/shell_scripts/Shapes/experiment_4.sh`: Multi-task learning (network optimizes classification and mapping performance at the same time) for the hyperparameter configurations from experiment 2.
+- `code/shell_scripts/Shapes/experiment_5.sh`: Applying the most promising configuration from experiments 1, 3, and 4, respectively, without any further modification to target spaces of different dimensionality.

 All files are stored in `data/Shapes` which has the following structure:
 - `raw_data`: Contains the original input csv files with all ratings.
 Must be present to execute our pipeline.
 - `images`: Contains the images of our stimuli.
 Unfortunatley, due to copyright restrictions, we are not allowed to publish the original images online.
-Our scripts can be run without using the original images, though some results (e.g., the pixel baseline) can then not be reproduced.
+Our scripts can be run without using the original images, though some results (e.g., the pixel baseline or all ML experiments) can then not be reproduced.
 Please contact us if you are interested in using the images for your own studies!
+  - `Berlin-svg`: Original svg vector graphics of the [TU Berlin data set](http://cybertron.cg.tu-berlin.de/eitz/projects/classifysketch/).
+  - `Berlin`: Generated png files of the TU Berlin data set.
+  - `Sketchy`: Original png files of the [Sketchy data set](http://sketchy.eye.gatech.edu/).
-- `mds`: All the (intermediate) results from our analysis.
+- `mds`: All the (intermediate) results from our analysis with respect to the psychological ratings.
   - `similarities`: Contains the pre-processed individual and aggregated similarity ratings as well as the vectors produced by MDS, all as pickle files.
 Distinguishes between visual and conceptual similarity (aggregated by median, subfolder `rating_type`) and between mean and median aggregation (only visual similarity, subfolder `aggregator`).
   - `features`: Contains the pre-processed individual and aggregated ratings with respect to the psychological features as well as two category-based features.
   - `data_set`: Contains the most important information extracted in our analysis in the form of CSV files for easier reuse by other researchers.